 Keep in mind that these problems can delay fruiting on a peach tree by a year or more!

 Also, remember that if you plant a seed (stone) harvested from a peach tree, you may end up growing a tree that will never bear fruit.
 To ensure production on peach trees, buy established trees from nurseries.

-Remember that in some cases, you will see what is called “biennial bearing” in your peach trees.
+As mentioned above, you may also see what is called “biennial bearing” in your peach trees.
 This means that they will only flower and produce fruit every other year.

 To avoid biennial bearing, use fruit thinning on your peach trees.
 Fruit thinning is when you cut off fruit in the early stages of growth.